Ankita-Rani-1/XenonStack_linux_task-2/README.md

 #### 3. Version Information
-To display the current version of the `sysopctl` command:
+To check which version of `sysopctl` you have installed:

 ```
 sysopctl --version